syrianarchive/yemeniarchive-investigations/about/index.md

 # Vision

-Through collecting, verifying, preserving, and investigating visual documentation of human rights violations in Syria, the Yemeni Archive aims to preserve data as a digital memory, to establish a verified database of human rights violations, and to act as an evidence tool for legally implementing justice and accountability as concept and practice in Syria.
+Through collecting, verifying, preserving, and investigating visual documentation of human rights violations in Yemen, the Yemeni Archive aims to preserve data as a digital memory, to establish a verified database of human rights violations, and to act as an evidence tool for legally implementing justice and accountability as concept and practice in Yemen.

 ### Research methodology is based on the following core principles: